High-Speed Rail at a Glance

 Myth: High-speed rail hasn’t started in Southern California

-Brightline West is moving forward with early funding to start work on a 130-mile high-speed train connecting Las Vegas with Southern California.
+Brightline West is planning a 130-mile high-speed train connecting Las Vegas with Southern California.
 The California High-Speed Rail Authority (Authority) entered an MOU with Brightline West to coordinate on system interoperability, design and materials whenever possible.
 Meanwhile, environmental clearance continues of the San Francisco to LA/Anaheim line in Southern California and the Authority advances bookend and connectivity projects with partners including LA Metro and SANDAG.

 Myth: High-speed rail stations aren’t planned in Southern California.

 Phase 1 stations are planned for Palmdale, in Burbank as part of the Hollywood/Burbank Airport area, at Los Angeles Union Station in downtown Los Angeles and as part of the ARTIC station near Disneyland in Anaheim.
-The Authority has invested $423 million in making the Link Union Station Project in Los Angeles a reality.
+The Authority has committed $423 million in funding to make the Link Union Station Project in Los Angeles a reality.

 Myth: High-speed rail trains won’t connect with airports.